If you have not yet signed up for the ACE CPT certification, receive a big discount here.

 - Imaginal experiences – these refer to the experiences in the mind that are either positive or negative and relate to participation in exercise.

 This specifically relates this part to the physical activity programs someone is in. this balance happens a lot in the precontemplation and the contemplation stages.
-Here we should try to instill the pros for the person in order to sway the decision to a positive side.
+Here we should try to instill the pros for the person to sway the decision to a positive side.

 Lapse and Relapse